In this Article

 Both CNAs and medical assistants can choose to take additional courses and earn voluntary specialty certification.
 These certifications aren’t degrees, but they do showcase your advanced knowledge in your field.
 This can make you stand out to employers.
 The exact certifications available to you will depend on your state and educational background.

 Medical assistants have more education and often take on more advanced clinical tasks than CNAs.
 The median annual salaries for each role reflect this.
 According to the United States Bureau of Labor Statistics (BLS), medical assistants earned a median salary of $37,190 in 2021, while CNAs earned a median salary of $30,310.

 Your education, experience, and employer can all make a big impact on your salary, so there are times when CNAs will be able to earn more.
-For example, medical assistants who work at outpatient care centers earned a median salary of $44,680 while CNAs who worked for scientific research facilities earned $44,580, according to the U.S. Bureau of Labor Statistics.
+For example, medical assistants who work at outpatient care centers earned more than the median while CNAs who worked for scientific research facilities earned more than their median wage, according to the U.S. Bureau of Labor Statistics.

 However, as a general rule, medical assistants enjoy a higher salary than CNAs.
 This holds true in every state in the country.
-In some states, the difference is significant.
-In the District of Columbia, medical assistants earn an average of nearly $11,000 more than CNAs.
+In some states, the difference may be significant.

 Which Role is Right for Me?